 Conjunctions are vital components of a meaningful sentence.
 Without them, a sentence appears incomplete.

 - A sentence that uses a coordinating conjunction is easy to comprehend.
-On the other hand, a sentence that uses a subordinating conjunction can be hard to understand if appropriate punctuation is not used.
+On the other hand, a sentence that uses a subordinating meeting can be hard to understand if appropriate punctuation is not used.